 Out of hours emergency service

-Should you have an emergency out with normal office hours, you can contact our 24-hour emergency service at the hospital at:
+Should you have an emergency outside of normal office hours, you can contact our 24-hour emergency service at the hospital:

 2B Hutchinson Crossway

 Telephone: 0131 444 0990

 More information can be found on Vets Now website.

 Vets Now work from within the PSDA premises.
 This service is run for veterinary practices in and around Edinburgh and is staffed at all times by a veterinary surgeon and a fully qualified veterinary nurse.
 Vets Now is staffed by a veterinary surgeon, who is assisted by a qualified veterinary nurse, and they remain on the hospital premises at all times.
 This means that they are not only available to deal with emergency cases at any hour of the night or weekend, but are also present to provide round the clock inpatient care for pets, should they need to be hospitalised.

 Ophthalmology referrals – If you are a referring vet or have already referred a patient to us and need urgent advice please contact Vets Now.
 They will provide you with details of our emergency provision for ophthalmology cases.

 - And on certain Bank Holidays and Public Holidays